tcpalmer/nina-scheduler/concepts.md

 A user can select different weights for each rule (or disable entirely) to achieve different goals.

 The engine is designed to be easily extended by adding additional rules.
 There is, however, a limit with approaches like this.
 As the number of rules increases, the predictability of engine outcomes goes down - and predictability can be desirable.
 As the number grows it might be appropriate for users to select a subset that work well and disable the others.
+Several additional rules are under consideration - see the [roadmap](roadmap.html#scoring-engine-rules).

 See the [Advanced Sequencer](sequencer/index.html) for details.